When you create an app you will be asked how the app will be used:

-The Consumer app type (may be displayed as Build Connected Experiences in the selection modal) is for apps that integrate consumer-related products like Facebook Login to provide app users with a more personalized experience.
+The Consumer app type is for apps that integrate consumer-related products like Facebook Login to provide app users with a more personalized experience.

-The Instant Games app type (may be displayed under Build or Connect to a Game in the selection modal) is for gaming apps that are played on the Facebook Platform.
+The Instant Games app type is for gaming apps that are played on the Facebook Platform.

 The Workplace app type is for SaaS apps that can be installed by Workplace customers.
 Refer to our Workplace documentation for more information about Workplace and SaaS apps.

-Apps designated as None (may be displayed as Something Else in the selection modal) are apps that don't fit any of our app types.
+Apps designated as None are apps that don't fit any of our app types.
 Apps designated as None have access to all products, permissions, and features.

 If you created your app before March 22, 2021, you may remove your app's type by going to App Dashboard > App Review > Permission and Features > Looking for additional permissions and features? and clicking the Remove App Type button.
 Any permissions or features already approved through App Review will retain their approval status.
 Note that if you remove your app type, you will be unable to restore it later; you must create a new app with the desired type instead.

 Removing the app type will restore the app modes toggle and set the mode to what it had been at the time of type selection.